 KL to Ipoh

-You are spoiled for choice for trains to Ipoh, with both KTM intercity as well as the fast ETS, Electric Train Services connecting the two cities in record time.
+Trains to Ipoh and now all operated by the fast ETS, Electric Train Services connecting the two cities in record time.

 KL to Butterworth Penang

-There is now just one Intercity train a day leaving for Butterworth, as the new ETS Trains start to run on this route.
+The last Intercity train to Butterworth is now cancelled so you will now have to travel on the new ETS Trains on this route.
 Butterworth train station is located just opposite the popular tourist destination of Penang Island and connected by a ferry service that leaves every 15 minutes or so.

 KL to Taiping